How Paying Attention to Small Things Yields Big Things.

 The notion of getting rid of the shipping responsibility while keeping their core business intact is a relief to many vendors.
 And with Customodal’s ability to provide shipment tracking (and in some cases, shipment intercept), you achieve greater precision for production timelines while saving on overall freight costs.

 This is why we call our inbound freight program, EXACT Inbound.
-Because understanding your lowest real costs with precision is critical to optimizing profits.
+Because understanding your lowest real costs with precision is critical to stop overpaying for freight and start optimizing profits.
 In a word, EXACT Inbound provides greater control.

 …Speaking of Control, Cut Out Wasted Time Tracking Shipments.